 An Annual Conference on the Future of Content in Digital Media

 Doug Barrett is a veteran of over 30 years in the Canadian media and entertainment industries.
-Since 2008 he has been the BellMedia Professor in Media Management Schulich School of Business of York University.
+He is Adjunct Professor at Schulich School of Business where he teaches in courses on Media Management, Business and Strategic Solutions for Digital Media, and the Business of Creativity.
 From 2006 to mid-2013, he was the President and CEO of PS Production Services Ltd., a leading supplier of professional motion picture production equipment.
 For 20 years prior, Barrett ran one of Canada's most successful entertainment law practices at McMillan LLP, and was repeatedly listed by ‘LEXPERT' as one of Canada's 500 Leading Lawyers.
 He has served as Chair of the Board of Directors of the Canadian Television Fund, and was a key founder of the Alliance Atlantis Banff Television Executive Program.
 Barrett's extensive list of board service includes the Banff Television Festival, the Feature Film Project of the Canadian Film Centre, and the Canadian Film and Television Production Association.
 He holds an MSc from the Newhouse School in Syracuse and an LLB/JD from Dalhousie.

 Peter Lyman is Senior Partner and based in Toronto at Nordicity Group Limited.
 He co-founded the firm, guided its merger with PricewaterhouseCoopers, and led its subsequent re-emergence as a standalone consulting firm.
 An internationally recognized expert, Peter has participated in all facets of the regulatory, policy development, program evaluation, economic analysis, and business strategy formation in the digital and traditional media, cultural, and communications sectors.